SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"You know that's not true, and what will you do when they say something?
 You know your disappearances have been taking longer and longer lately."*

 "They won't ask, and if they do, I'll figure something out.
-Blame it on my Pinkie sense if I have to."
+Blame it on my Pinkie Sense if I have to."

 Pinkie's reflection sighs sadly and drops her gaze to the floor. *"We can't do this forever, Pinkie.
 We need to get help… while we still can, while we still have friends."*